5 Tips to Make the Most of Your Immigration Consultation

-Every year, hundreds of persons who need legal assistance schedule an immigration consultation (in-person, telephonic or Skype) with one of our attorneys.
+Every year, hundreds of persons who need legal assistance schedule an immigration consultation (in-person, telephonic or Zoom) with one of our attorneys.

 Below are 5 tips to help you get the most out of your immigration consultation:

 “Mr. Shusterman and his law firm have represented both me personally and the nonprofit organization that I am associated with.
 The cases have ranged from the simple to the complex and contentious.
 Each case has been successfully completed.
 It is very simple – if you want the best result possible, then select the Law Offices of Carl Shusterman.”

 Read More Reviews

 1. Complete Your Intake Form